Pylons/hypatia/docs/usage.rst

 value returned by ``search`` may be incorrect.
 There will be fewer results than those indicated by ``numdocs`` in this circumstance.

+When querying a text index, to sort the results by relevance, specify the name of the text index as the sort index.
+The most relevant results will be provided first, unless you specify reverse=True, in which case the least relevant will be provided first.

 Document Map
 ------------